trujamal/operating-systems/Project 2/README.md

 6. Press 'Enter'
     * the program will run
     * results will print to the console
-    * a log file called 'log.txt' will appear in the directory
+    * a log file called 'report.txt' will appear in the directory

 ## Usage